How Much Does It Cost to Install or Replace a Water Heater?

 It leaks—get it replaced immediately

-For water to reheat in a unit, it’ll take anywhere from 30 minutes to two hours.
+It’ll take anywhere from 30 minutes to two hours for a water heater to heat up.
 This is called the recharge rate.
 Gas units generally recharge faster than electric ones.
 However, other models may heat up faster.
 For example, tankless water heaters only need a few seconds before sending warm water to your faucet or showerhead.

 In general, you should replace your gas or electric water heater every eight to 12 years, and your tankless water heater after about 20 years.
 No matter which type you have, you should always follow best practices for having your water heater inspected or serviced to maximize its longevity.